One question that stays consistent across all industries when discussing content is the question "How long should my blog articles be?"

 The easiest way to keep fresh short form blog content in front of your readers is by utilizing repurposing strategies.
 By taking a longer blog post and pulling out the main ideas, you have the opportunity to catch the eye of new readers.
 At the same time, the post will catch the eye of those who have previously read the blog article and will remind them of the content and where they first read your insightful and well-crafted article.
 By pulling out a specific section to highlight, you also help your reader quickly find the main points you’ve made.

 It’s unlikely you will find it useful to implement all these strategies on the same long-form blog article, but by varying the type of short-form content you create you now have endless opportunities to repurpose your best content more than once.

 Are you ready to give short-form blogging a try?
-We’ve updated our content calendar worksheet to include a space to develop your short-form blogging strategy.
-By taking the time to make a few notes about your blog articles as they post you will decrease the time spent hunting through your blog archives and deciding on the sections to highlight.
+We’ve our content calendar worksheet includes a space where you can develop your short-form blogging strategy.
+By taking the time to make a few notes about your blog articles as they post you will reduce the you time spend hunting through your blog archives and deciding on the sections to highlight later in featured sections.
 Download our updated content calendar below.